Quick Guide to Hug Point

 Geology of Hug Point

-Around 16 million years ago, fissures opened in northeastern Oregon and southeastern Washington and erupted massive amounts of basaltic lava.
-This lava flow traveled across the state of Oregon, extending all the way to the northern Oregon Coast.
-When the lava reached the area around Hug Point, it interacted with the existing soft, sedimentary rock there and shaped the composition of the headlands today.
+Around 16 million years ago, fissures opened in northeastern Oregon and southeastern Washington, erupting massive amounts of molten basalt.
+These lava flows traveled across the state for hundreds of miles before arriving at the northern Oregon Coast.
+When the lava reached the area around Hug Point, it interacted with the soft, sedimentary rock of the coastline.
+Today, the mostly sandstone cliffs around Hug Point have striking basaltic features.
+The most impressive of them is at the first small headland you’ll see to the north when you get to the beach.
+A distinctive vein of dark rock runs diagonally through the lighter-colored sandstone.

 Getting there

-Hug Point State Recreation Site is located about 5 miles south of Cannon Beach and 10 miles north of Manzanita.
-If you’re driving south on Highway 101 from Cannon Beach, look for a non-descript right turn onto Beach Access Road that leads to the parking area for Hug Point.
-It is just south of Arcadia Beach and there will be a sign pointing the way from the highway.
-If you reach Arch Cape, you’ve gone to far.
+Hug Point State Recreation Site is about 5 miles south of Cannon Beach and 10 miles north of Manzanita.
+If you’re driving south on Highway 101 from Cannon Beach, look for a nondescript right turn onto Beach Access Road that leads to the parking area for Hug Point.
+It’s just south of Arcadia Beach, and there will be a sign pointing the way from the highway.
+If you reach Arch Cape, you’ve gone too far.

 The drive from Portland to Hug Point State Recreation Site takes about 1.5 hours.
 The drive from Seattle takes about 4.5 hours.